karienad/dental-insurance-ai-agent/README.md

 Best Practices 🔒

-a.
-Never commit your `.env` file to version control
+- Never commit your `.env` file to version control

-b.
-Add `.env` to your `.gitignore`
+- Add `.env` to your `.gitignore`

-c.
-Keep a clean example file (`.env.example`) for reference
+- Keep a clean example file (`.env.example`) for reference

-d.
-Regularly rotate your API keys
+- Regularly rotate your API keys

-e.
-Use different keys for development and production
+- Use different keys for development and production

 ## Features & Benefits